justinnoor/freebsd-handbook-pf-anchors/README.md

 ## Anchors

-*Anchors* are used for sourcing rules into the main ruleset, either on-the-fly with `pfctl`, or from an external text file.
-They can be combinations of rule snippets, tables, and even other anchors.
-For example we can create a table that will include a list of random IP addresses that we want write rules against.
+*Anchors* are used for sourcing rules into the main ruleset, either on-demand with `pfctl`, or from an external text file.
+They can be any combination of rule snippets, tables, and even other anchors.
+For example we can create a table that includes random IP addresses that we want to ban from the system.
 These are completely arbitrary addresses for demonstration purposes.
 You can use any combination of addresses as long as they are logical.
 For example you cannot use 111.222.333.444

 Create a file named `/etc/random`:
 ```command